Every noncompact surface is a leaf of a minimal foliation: Open questions

 \section{Open questions}

 It is an interestng question if there exists a critical regularity for the coexistence of finite and infinite geometric types.
 More precisely

 \begin{quest} Can surfaces of finite and infinite geometric type coexist in a transversely $C^k$ codimension one minimal foliation on a compact $3$-manifold for some $k\geq 1$?
-If possible, what topologies can coexist. \end{quest}
+If possible, what topologies can coexist? \end{quest}

-The answer to the previous question is true for $k=0$ and also in the category of Lipschtz homeomorphisms.
+The answer to the previous question is true for $k=0$ and also in the category of bi-Lipschitz homeomorphisms.
 It is unclear if our examples can be regularized to $C^1$, i.e., if there exists a $C^0$ conjugation between some of our examples and a $C^1$-foliation.
-Relative to this question we want to note that the centralizer of a generic $C^1$ diffeomorphism is trivial \cite{Bonatti-Crovisier-Wilkinson} but there exists $C^1$-diffeomorphisms with large centralizer \cite{Navas} (large in the sense that it contains flows supported in small neighborhoods).
-For $C^k$, $k\geq 2$, this is impossible by Kopell Lemma.
+Regarding this question we want to note that the centralizer of a generic $C^1$ diffeomorphism is trivial \cite{Bonatti-Crovisier-Wilkinson} but there exist $C^1$-diffeomorphisms with large\footnote{Large in the sense that it contains flows supported in small neighborhoods, this is our main tool for our generic results.} centralizers \cite{Navas}.
+For $C^k$, $k\geq 2$, this is impossible by the Kopell Lemma.

 Another question is related to the possible ambient manifolds.
 All our examples are foliations on Seifert manifolds and transverse to the fibers, in every case they are finitely covered by suspensions over hyperbolic surfaces (see Remark~\ref{r:Selberg}).
+It seems also possible to export our construction to some graph manifolds.
+This is left for a future work.

 \begin{quest} Let $M$ be a fixed closed $3$-manifold.
 Can every noncompact orientable surface be homeomorphic to a leaf of a minimal foliation on $M$?
-Can coexist arbitrary topologies of finite and infinite geometric type as leaves of a minimal foliation of $M$?
+Can arbitrary topologies of finite and infinite geometric type coexist as leaves of a minimal foliation of $M$?
 If not, give precise obstructions. \end{quest}